 Cover with aluminum foil and bake at 400 degrees for 30 minutes.

 In the meantime, peel and quarter the potatoes and place them in a large bowl covered with cold water.

 Reduce the temperature to 350 degrees and cook for 1 and 1/2 hour more covered with foil.

-Drain water out of potatoes and drizzle about 1/4 cup or less olive oil over them.
-Lightly season them with salt, pepper and some dried oregano.
+Drain the water out of potatoes and drizzle about 1/4 cup or less olive oil over them.
+Lightly season them with salt, pepper, and some dried oregano.
 Add the potatoes to the roasting pan with the lamb and bake covered for an hour.